Sachin Sarcoma Society

 2) What is the purpose of chemotherapy treatment?

-Depending on the type of chemotherapy planned and the general condition of the patient, hospitalization may or may not be required.
+Hospitalization may or may not be required, depending on the type of chemotherapy planned and the general condition of the patient.
 Many chemotherapy regimens are administered as intravenous infusions lasting several hours over one or more days.
-These can often be safely administered in `Day Care’ where you are admitted for a short duration every day and then discharged.
-If day care chemotherapy is decided for you, an appointment should be sought from the day care staff for each cycle.
-You arse expected to report to the day care at the appointed time and day.
-The day care is located on the 5th Floor, Main Building, for private category patients and on the 3rd Floor, Golden Jubilee Block, for general category.
+They can be safely administered in `Day Care’ where you are admitted for a short duration every day and then discharged.
+When opting for day care chemotherapy, it is essential to schedule an appointment with the day care staff for each cycle.
+In such case, you are expected to report to the day care at the appointed time and day.
+Apart from this, some chemotherapy regimens can be safely administered as intravenous push (bolus) in the injection room.

 5) Is it guaranteed that I will be cured if I take chemotherapy as prescribed?